glennklockwood/limelead/content/hpc-howtos/process-affinity.md

 ## 3. Defining affinity

+There are several ways to specify how you want your threads to be bound to cores.

+- **If your application uses pthreads directly**, you will have to use the "Linux-portable" methods (taskset or numactl) described below.
+- **If your application uses OpenMP**, you can use the OpenMP runtime controls which are generally a lot nicer and more powerful.

 ### 3.1.
 The Linux-Portable Way (taskset)

 If you want to launch a job (e.g., <code>simulation.x</code>) on a